Skip to main content Go to Site Map

 The job which picked up my attention first was Compositor, because it's a lot like painting (which was what I enjoyed back then, and still do), integrating all elements into one consistent shot, adding final touches and thinking about all aspects of the image theory.
 Being in one of the later stages of the pipeline is both challenging and satisfying – I may have influence on how viewers will perceive the story through the shot I created.
 One day, I'd like to create shots as memorable as the ones I was enchanted by.

-Usually, I take inspiration from various areas such as books or stories I’m currently emotionally involved with, history, physics, interesting natural phenomena, and sometimes other famous VFX shots in film history.
-For example, last year, I did projects such as a bamboo breaking simulation, inspired by my interest in Chinese martial arts movies, and experimenting with soap bubble shaders, being enchanted by the mysterious science behind their colour change.
+Usually, I take inspiration from various books or stories I’m currently emotionally involved with – history, physics, interesting natural phenomena – and sometimes other famous VFX shots in film history.
+For example, last year, I worked on projects such as a bamboo breaking simulation, inspired by my interest in Chinese martial arts movies, and experimenting with soap bubble shaders, being enchanted by the mysterious science behind their colour changing.
 This year, on the other hand, both of my graduation projects were influenced by the concept of breaking the fourth wall and illusion – a common concept in art theory.

 The BA (Hons) Visual Effects (VFX) for Film and Television course definitely challenged me to learn by myself and from my own mistakes.
 Although I still could find help from my tutors, the majority of the course was designed to give us time to work on the projects quite independently.
 This had its pros and cons, but I can definitely say that it helped me personally in a way to grow and open up to my peers more – the VFX work is very collaborative, and without communication with other people, the project would never be completed.